MilSpouseCoders/training_paths/html&css.md

 _Requirements_:
     * Download a text editor [Sublime Text] or [Atom].
     * Download and install [Google Chrome], which is the browser we’ll be exploring developer tools with in this course.

+#### __Phase 3__:
+__Objective__: Build your own project using the tools you learned in the last two phases.
+The goal is to setup a project having an index.html page, css folder and stylec.css, img folder and images.
+You can use your own framework or use a popular framework like [Bootstraps].
+Share and get feedback in our closed [Facebook study group].

 [Codecademy Learn HTML]: <https://www.codecademy.com/learn/learn-html>